Mr David Redhead

-I am married, with two lovely boys, aged eight and four, so my weekends are spent with swimming lessons, attending football and tennis clubs and playing superheroes!
+I am married, with two lovely boys, aged eight and eleven, so my weekends are spent with swimming lessons, attending football and tennis clubs and playing superheroes!
 In my spare time (when I’m not marking!)
 I enjoy reading, catching up with friends, visiting the spa and eating cakes!

 Mrs Ruth Mazonas

 My name is Ruth Mazonas and I am a Community Governor.
 Having worked in a Support Base for some 18 years which gave support for pupils with learning difficulties and special needs, when I was asked to become a governor, I felt that my experience could be put to good use.
 I have taken the role of SEN/Inclusion Governor.
 I am also Parish Clerk to the Parish Council and take an active part in Kirkfest which the school also takes an active role in.
 3 of my 5 grandchildren attend Kirklevington Primary School.

 I am pleased to be joining the board of Governors at Kirklevington Primary School.
 I have worked in the Education sector for 17 years and currently work in Secondary Special Needs.
 I have held a number of senior positions and also led on Inspections in Further Education and Higher Education.

 As a parent of three children (two are pupils at the school) and a resident in the village I am keen to support the school in its strive for continuous improvement.

 I am proud of the school and the improvements it has made year on year, this is evident in the happy well rounded learners who are ready to progress In their next steps in life.